Philly AIDS Thrift at Giovanni's Room: History

-In 1973 three Gay Activist Alliance (GAA) members, Tom Wilson Weinberg, Dan Sherbo and Bern Boyle, opened Giovanni's Room at 232 South Street.
-The store was closed shortly afterward due to a homophobic landlord.
-The store changed hands to lesbian activist Pat Hill in 1974 and then to Ed Hermance and Arleen Oshan in 1976.
+In August 1973, three Gay Activist Alliance (GAA) members, Tom Wilson Weinberg, Dan Sherbo and Bern Boyle, opened Giovanni's Room at 232 South Street.
+At the time, Giovanni's Room was the second LGBTQ books store in the country.

+The store changed hands to lesbian activist and artist Pat Hill in September 1975.
+During Hill's time as owner of Giovanni's Room, she expanded what the store had to offer for lesbian and feminist works recommended by the community.

+Hill gave ownership to Ed Hermance and Arleen Olshan in 1976.
 Hermance and Olshan moved the store first to 1426 Spruce Street and then to its final location on 12th and Pine in 1979.
-Olshan left the partnership in 1984.
+Olshan left the partnership in 1986.

 The Pennsylvania Historical and Museum Commission unveiled a marker on Sunday, October 15, 2011, to commemorate the location of Giovanni’s Room, as it is the country's first LGBT bookstore still operating.

 In April 2014 the store's owner of 38 years, Ed Hermance, announced his retirement plans and closed the store on May 17, 2014.
-He soon after made an agreement with Philly AIDS Thrift and they reopened the store as its proprietor that fall.
+He soon after made an agreement with Philly AIDS Thrift, and they held a grand reopening of the store as its proprietor on October 10th to coincide with Philadelphia Outfest, the city's annual gay block party.

+During the COVID pandemic Giovanni's Room started focusing on e-commerce to remain open.
+By 2023 there was a surge in sales.